Q. What can I do with AWS Direct Connect?

 Q. What defines billable port-hours?

-Port-hours are billed once the connection between the AWS router and your router is established.
+Port-hours are billed once the connection between the AWS router and your router is established, or 90 days after you ordered the port, whichever comes first.
+Your welcome email will tell you the date when billing will begin.
 Port charges will continue to be billed anytime the AWS Direct Connect port is provisioned for your use.
 If you no longer wish to be charged for your port, please follow the cancellation process detailed in “How do I cancel the AWS Direct Connect service?”.

-This will cancel only your AWS Direct Connect service.
+You can cancel AWS Direct Connect service by deleting your ports from the AWS management console.
 You should also cancel any service(s) offered by a third party.
 For example, contact the colocation provider to disconnect any cross-connects to AWS Direct Connect, and/or a network service provider who may be providing network connectivity from your remote locations to the AWS Direct Connect location.

 Q. What connection speeds are supported by AWS Direct Connect?